 At Mattress Clarity, we take sleep seriously.
 That’s why we scoured the web to find the best – and in some cases the weirdest – travel pillows out there.
-After hours of research and rigorous testing (lots of napping) we are happy to announce that the AirComfy Travel Pillow is our pick for Best Travel Pillow.
+After hours of research and rigorous testing (lots of resting in our car) we’ve put together our five favorite travel pillows!

 The J-Pillow is great for those with window seats on airplanes, trains or cars.
 You can even sleep on your side comfortably on your couch!

 - 11.8 x 7.9 x 13 inches

 - Head, chin and neck support

 - Plush cover that comes in multiple colors and patterns

 Read the full J-Pillow review.